 Implication

-Firstly, these initiatives underscore the enduring importance of traditional media as a conduit of information, despite the rising influence of social media platforms and their content moderation efforts.
+Firstly, these initiatives underscore the enduring importance of traditional media as a conduit of information, despite the rising influence of social media platforms that struggle with their own content governance challenges.
 Traditional media can play a proactive role in providing accurate information and contributing to a less harmful and healthier online environment.
 Secondly, the cases of OP and Unfair Election Reports demonstrate that existing laws and governance systems can still be effective in addressing some aspects of disinformation, suggesting that more flexible interpretation and application of the current regulations may be more effective than the creation of new laws and community guidelines observed in other nations.
 This approach emphasizes leveraging and improving upon existing frameworks rather than overhauling them completely.

-Moreover, OP and Unfair Election Reports differ notably from other media fact-checking entities like EUvsDisinfo, Logically, and NewsGuard.
+The OP is a non-profit mutual benefit corporation.
+Initially launched as an academic project with the support of the Japanese government, and now only experts from academia, traditional media and industry are participating.
+On the other hand, Korean news portals and search engines run the UER initiative in collaboration with the National Election Committee.
+The private entities are primarily responsible for running the UER and listing and archiving the unfair reports, although it is the National Election Committee that ultimately decides whether a report is unfair or not.
+These efforts highlight the diverse governance approaches to combatting misinformation.
+The OP and Unfair Election Reports differ notably from other entities engaged in fact-checking activity like EUvsDisinfo, Logically, or NewsGuard.
 EUvsDisinfo, funded by the European External Action Service (EEAS), primarily targets disinformation related to Russia, reflecting the EU’s official stance.
-In contrast, Logically (based in the UK) and NewsGuard (based in the US) operate as market-driven entities, with NewsGuard engaging in contracts with governments and private organizations to provide comprehensive disinformation analyses.
+In contrast, Logically (based in the UK) and NewsGuard (based in the US) operate as market-driven entities, with NewsGuard supported by contracts with governments and private organizations to provide comprehensive disinformation analyses.
 Logically runs an independent fact-checking subsidiary, Logically Facts, which is part of Meta’s Third Party Fact-Checking Program and collaborates with TikTok in India.